AgoraNomic/assessor/README.md

 ### Naming
 Names beginning with an underscore followed by an uppercase letter in the base package are reserved and should not be used.

-Private member variables in receiver types are prefixed with `m_`.